Ejyeyang/Ejyeyang/README.md

 - Currently converting 2 windows forms apps to web applications using Angular, .NET Core and SQL.
 - Developed an application that manages access cards for over 175 employees across all departments of Sefnco.
-- Developed an inventory application which manages over 2000 assets that range from server equipments, tablets,   laptops, desk tops to printers.
+- Developed an inventory application which manages over 2000 assets that range from server equipments, tablets, laptops, desktops to printers.
 - Worked productively on a claims tracker application that manages over 400 claims for asset damages such as vehicle accidents to injuries.
 - Managed, debugged and also added over 30 enhancements to assist user’s needs to 7 databases and windows forms apps using C# and SQL.
 - Communicated with multiple clients/departments about their needs, successfully translated requirements into applications.